Coffin races

-Coffin races or coffin racing is a sport in which the contestants compete in delivering a coffin from start to finish; rules may vary.
+Coffin races or coffin racing is a humorous sport in which the contestants compete in delivering a coffin from start to finish; rules may vary.

 Emma Crawford Coffin Memorial Races

 The town of Manitou Springs Colorado, USA decided "to put 'fun' into funeral" in 1994 while looking for ideas to boost tourism.
 The Emma Crawford Memorial Coffin Races were based on a local story of Emma Crawford, who wished to be buried at the top of Red Mountain.
 Her remains were later reburied on a slope due to construction by Louisville and Nashville Railroad Company.
 The slope eroded over time exposing the coffin which slid down into the canyon, where it was found and reburied at the Crystal Valley Cemetery.
 The Races are a full day event during the weekend close to Halloween, which, in part, includes the Emma Crawford Parade.
 The race itself involves a team of five: Emma and four "mourners", all costumed, who have to push their coffin 195 yards to the finish.
 The teams race in pairs down the street.
 In addition to 'Coffin Race Winner', participants are awarded for 'Best Emma', 'Best Entourage', and 'Best Coffin' during the Parade.
 In 2017, The Resurrection transpired and teams were also given the opportunity to compete for the vaunted Coffin Cup.